Cantabrian mythology: Telluric and arboreal mythology

 Mythology that is connected to the worship of the Mother Earth, is derived from the divinization of animals, trees, mountains and waters as elementary spirits.
 This was common to the peoples who received Celtic influences.

 Some sacred sites such as that at Pico Dobra, in Besaya Valley date to Pre-Roman times.
-On the other hand, there is an altar dedicated to the god Erudinus, dated to 399 CE, demonstrating that in Cantabria, these rites persisted after the adoption of Christianity as the official religion of the Roman Empire.
+On the other hand, there is an altar dedicated to the god Erudinus, dated to 399 AD, demonstrating that in Cantabria, these rites persisted after the adoption of Christianity as the official religion of the Roman Empire.
 Certain place names also indicate the presence of ancient sacred places.
 These include Peña Sagra ("Sacred Mount"), Peña Santa ("Saint Mount"), Mozagro (Montem sacrum or "Sacred Mount") and Montehano (montem fanum or "Mount of the Sanctuary").
-The Convent of Saint Sebastian of Hano dates to the 14th century CE but a small chapel pre-existed the monastery on the same site.
+The Convent of Saint Sebastian of Hano dates to the 14th century AD but a small chapel pre-existed the monastery on the same site.

 Divinization also occurred with respect to rivers and bodies of water.
 At Mount Cildá there was an area dedicated to the mother goddess, Mater Deva, a personification of the river Deva.
 At Otañes there was a ritual took place dedicated to the nymph of a spring that had medicinal properties.
 Pliny the Elder mentions the existence of three intermittent springs in Cantabria.
 The Tamaric Fountains were worshiped by the Cantabrians as a source of prophetic omens.
 Pliny recorded the existence of three fountains near one another whose waters joined in one pond.
 There, the flow would stop for between 12 and 20 days.
 The cessation of the flow was interpreted by the people as a negative sign.
 Suetonius, in a story about the life of Galba, records Galba's finding of twelve axes in a lake during his stay in Cantabria.
 Suetonius mentions this as a sign of good divination.
 Votive offerings were left there suggesting a tradition of cults related to the lakes.
 These offerings to the Waters of Stips included bronze coins of low value, as well as other pieces of higher value such as denari, aurei and solidi.
 Such items were found at La Hermida, Peña Cutral, Alceda and at the Híjar river.